habitio/envoxy/docs/POSTGRES.md

 ```

 ### Mixing Modes
-You can run bulk loads with the direct connector and transactional entity work with the ORM in the same service.
-Keep cross‑mode consistency by committing ORM work before issuing connector queries that depend on it.
+You can combine the direct connector for reads with ORM writes in the same service.
+Commit ORM work before issuing connector queries that depend on it.

 ### Error Handling Tips
 | Issue | Mitigation |